lambdaclass/concrete/docs/PIPELINE_ARCHITECTURE.md

   already agreed;
 - obeys the fact-home rule: node-local structural facts are typed-IR fields;
-  relational, cross-node, cross-stage, provenance, evidence, and query facts live in `CompilerDB` when that DB is pulled.
+  relational, cross-node, cross-stage, provenance, evidence, and query facts live in `CompilerDB` when that DB is pulled by Phase 6B consumers and becomes the persistent incremental driver in Roadmap Phase 8.5.

 The practical purity rule belongs to this same pattern.
 Once capability judgment can prove an expression is pure, trap-free/total, and returns